 of Anatevka, in the Pale of Settlement of the Russian Empire, just before the Revolution of 1905, it tells the story of Tevye, a milkman with five daughters: Tzeitel, Hodel, Chava, Schprintze, and Bielke.
 The plot centers on Tevye and Golde's efforts to find husbands for their daughters, but their daughters break tradition by marrying for love rather than having their marriages arranged by Yente, the town matchmaker.

 The original Broadway production starred Zero Mostel in the role that would make him famous, but producer-director Norman Jewison

 refused to cast him in the movie, feeling that his performance was too over the top, and chose Chaim Topol, star of the London production, instead.
-Mostel was so pissed off at the rejection, that when Jewison later cast his son, Josh Mostel, as King Herod in Jesus Christ Superstar
+Mostel was so pissed off at the rejection, that when his son, Josh Mostel, later received a phone call from Jewison, offering him the role of King Herod in Jesus Christ Superstar

-, Mostel reportedly retorted, "You should have told him to hire Topol's son, instead."
+, for which he accepted, Mostel reportedly retorted, "Tell him to hire Topol's son, instead."
 The movie was released in 1971.
 Originally, Jerome Robbins, the director-choreographer of the original musical, had shown an interest in directing the film as well, but the production company, Mirisch Pictures, refused to even consider the idea, due to the difficulties they had when Robbins was assigned to co-direct and choreograph West Side Story

 .
 (Robbins had spent so much time shooting and re-shooting scenes in his quest for perfection, that by the time he had completed about 60% of the picture, the film had gone $1,000,000 over budget and six months behind schedule.
 He was summarily fired from the film shoot and producer and co-director Robert Wise completed the film alone.)Fiddler on the Roof